Australia AFS License (Australian Financial Services) in 2026

 - RG 166 outlines the Net Tangible Assets (NTA) and cash needs regulations; and

-- RG 271 outlines the internal dispute resolution regulations for handling client complaints.
+- RG 271 outlines the internal dispute resolution (IDR) and external dispute resolution (EDR) for handling client complaints.

 FFSP Transitional Relief Extended to March 2027

-- Foreign Financial Services Providers (FFSPs) receive an important 2025-2026 AFSL Update, which states that ASIC has now extended the transitional relief until 31 March 2027, instead of March 2026, which means eligible foreign firms can provide wholesale services to clients, similar to sophisticated investors, without an Australian Financial Services Licence.
+- Foreign financial service Providers (FFSPs) should note that ASIC has extended the transitional relief until 31 March 2027, instead of March 2026, which means eligible foreign firms can to wholesale clients (e.g., sophisticated investors), without an Australian financial service License.

 - This has been made possible by ASIC’s Corporations (Wholesale FFSP Relief) Instrument 2025, which has been made to provide relief to low-risk FFSPs listed on the FFSP Register.
-In addition to this, the Foreign Financial Services Providers Bill 2025 has been introduced, which will implement a permanent limited connection exemption based on home jurisdiction standards.
+In addition to this, the Foreign financial service Providers Bill 2025 has been introduced, which will implement a permanent limited connection exemption based on home jurisdiction standards.

 - Tetra Consultants is here to guide international fintech companies and financial advisors through FFSP registration, compliance, and AFSL for 2026-2027 market entry into Australia.